Login to AFB Member Portal

 This Working Group was formed to feed into discussions and policy matters relating to Money Laundering Reporting in the UK, as well as the implementation of sanctions against Russia.
 AFB is interacting with policy makers and stakeholders, including the FCA, HMT and OFSI, on this topic.

-The working group has submitted responses to a number of consultations, for example the HM Treasury consultation on improving the effectiveness of the MLRs (here), which was submitted on 17 June 2024.
-Currently, the group is considering a response to FCA Guidance Consultation on proposed amendments to the Guidance on the treatment of Politically Exposed Persons (GC24/4).
+The Working Group has submitted responses to a number of consultations, for example the FCA Guidance Consultation 24/4 on proposed amendments to the Guidance on the treatment of Politically Exposed Persons (here), and the HMT Consultation on improving the effectiveness of the MLRs (here).

 The purpose of the PRN is to understand and represent the policy/regulatory concerns of AFB members and advocate on their behalf with regulators and policymakers.